stanislaspiron/c-icap/docker/README.md

 - srv_clamav
 - virus_scan

 Virus signature database is updated every hour.

+# Logs
 C-ICAP ServerLog (istag is recomputed, virus detected, ...) is configured to stdout. you can see it with:

 ## Podman